aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/vba-project/_index.md

 Here is the sample code to generate the output XLSM file with VBA Module and Macro Code.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingVBAModules-AddVBAModuleOrCode-AddVBAModuleOrCode.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "VBAProject-AddVBAModuleOrCode.py" >}}

-## **Modify VBA or Macro in C#**
+## **Modify VBA or Macro in Python**

 {{% alert color="primary" %}}

-You can modify VBA or Macro Code using Aspose.Cells.
-Aspose.Cells has added the following namespace and classes to read and modify the VBA project in the Excel file.
+You can modify VBA or Macro Code using Aspose.Cells for Python via .NET.
+Aspose.Cells for Python via .NET has added the following namespace and classes to read and modify the VBA project in the Excel file.

 - Aspose.Cells.Vba
 - VbaProject
 - VbaModuleCollection
 - VbaModule

-This article will show you how to change the VBA or Macro Code inside the source Excel file using Aspose.Cells.
+This article will show you how to change the VBA or Macro Code inside the source Excel file using Aspose.Cells for Python via .NET.

 {{% /alert %}}